Series: Here There Be Dragon

 “Sean was the one who shattered his wings.
 His magic shattered them.”

 He looked at the Immortal and the sadness on his face and the pain.
 He moved forward, ignoring the body and the flaming chair.
 He got a line of sight of the man and watched as he dropped to his knees.
 The man wasn’t doing anything.
 Wasn’t calling on magic.
 He could smell poison.
-Old poison that reacted to a person’s skin.
-Poison that would kill everyone but that person.
+An old poison that reacted to a person’s skin.
+A poison that would kill everyone but that person.

 “How was he alive?”

 “Through no good magic.
 If he was after Immortality, taking Bri makes sense.”

 “Even feral, Reed knew you,” the Shifter said.
 He sounded scared.